aimeos/laravel-cms/README.md

 });
 ```

-The domain in one of the root pages must then match the request domain.
+The `domain` property in the pages must then match the request domain.

 ### Multi-tenancy